If you have an iPhone 8 or newer, there is no reason not to update it to iOS 16. The software update is free and will breathe new life into it.

 - Reboot the Files app.
 I can never find any of the files I save from third-party apps.
 Seriously.

 - RCS support.
-Tim, I know you want moms to get iPhones, but RCS replaces the ancient SMS protocol.
-It’s the right thing to do for privacy and security.
+Tim, I know you want moms to get an iPhone, but RCS is a replacement for the ancient SMS protocol.
+It's the right thing to do for privacy and security.